xReniar/Stock-Predictor/README.md

 # Stock Predictor
 Machine learning course project that tries to predict if the price of the selected stocks are going to rise or fall.
-We used 3 models for predicting the price and they are `Linear Regression`, `LSTM` and `CNN`.
+We used 3 models for predicting the price and they are `Linear Regression`, `LSTM` and `RNN`.
 ## Installing the requirements
 [![techused](https://skillicons.dev/icons?i=js,html,css,bootstrap,py,flask,pytorch,sklearn)](https://skillicons.dev)
 <br>